DylanRogers1/learn/python.md

 ## Sets

 Sets are also like lists, but they are not ordered.
+You can add or remove elements, but